squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

     When the conclusion of the goal is a global formula which only contains a local formula, the goal is then turned into a local formula.
 Otherwise the tactic does nothing.

-    Additionaly If the :term:`option` :g:`autoIntro` is set to true, introductions are also made automatically.

 .. tacn:: simpl {? @simpl_flags}